BSidesMUC/BsidesMunich2021/callforpapers.md

 We will do our best to provide mentors for all speakers who want additional feedback and support.
 We especially encourage first time speakers to take advantage of this service.

+## Instructions

+- You will need an account with Easychair.
+Either create one or use an existing account if you have used EasyChair before
+- Then, go to the [Easychair BSidesMEsh21 page]({{ site.conference.links.cfp_uri }})
+- Add yourself and any additional authors
+- Add a title and the abstract in English.
+Please make the abstract convincing!
+- Add at least 3 keywords that classify your submission
+- If you already have a completed presentation or paper, you may add it as well.
+This is neither mandatory nor a replacement for a good abstract.
+It doesn’t have to be the final presentation or paper.
+- We will give you the opportunity to publish your final presentation or paper after the conference.

 {% include callforaction_buttons.html %}

 ## Rookie Speakers